Homemade Bourbon Vanilla Extract Recipe + Free Printable Labels

 Today we are using real bourbon whiskey in this homemade bourbon vanilla extract recipe, along with Madagascar vanilla beans.

-Vanilla Extract Supplies
+Best Bourbon Vanilla Extract Ingredients + Supplies

 - Approximately 6-10 Grade A or B vanilla beans per 16 oz of spirits